 Part of the trip was certainly devoted to taking photographs but another part was to be able to meet with our hosts at Fujifilm world headquarters in Tokyo.
 I was there to meet with the product development team and marketing people for the X – series of cameras and lenses.
 I’m stoked to be working with Fujifilm and love the fact that they are looking to make their new line of cameras and lenses appeal to a wide range of photographers and photo enthusiasts.
 This is some serious equipment and after seeing what is in the pipeline for the next few years, all I can say is: Hold onto your hats people!

 Innovation distinguishes between a leader and a follower.

 In addition to my regular DSLR kit including some exceptionally cool Zeiss lenses, I’m now completely set up with the full Fujifilm camera system and I’m absolutely loving it.
 I’ll have more to talk about in the near future regarding this innovative new mirrorless camera system but for now I’d highly recommend that you go check out the whole line of X – series cameras and lenses for yourself.

 I’m off to Rome later today and will be revisiting some of my favorite places in that beautiful country on my spring Italy photography tour.
 It’s always fun to be back in Italy to share all the art, history, and natural beauty of this very special country with the participants that join us.
-It’s even more fun when I get a chance to run these tours with great friends like Naomi and Elia.
 The food and wine ain’t so bad either ;-)